(KMBN302) Unit 1: Innovation

 Sources of innovation

-1. Sources of innovation refer to the various ways or places where new ideas and improvements can come from.
+Sources of innovation refer to the various ways or places where new ideas and improvements can come from.
 Understanding these sources helps businesses and individuals identify opportunities for creating new products, services, or processes.
-Here are some common sources of innovation explained in simple terms:
+Here are some common sources of innovation are:

 In Short, Sources of innovation include listening to customers, observing market trends, leveraging technology, analyzing competitors, collaborating with others, encouraging internal creativity, and investing in research.
 By tapping into these sources, businesses can generate new ideas and solutions that keep them competitive and relevant in their industries.